-When path is set you can define two actions to be performed on the data.
-You can either permanently Store variable in application internal database or Assign variable temporarily until you restart the application.
-Last item is to define variable name that will be updated with the value.
+Assign variabletemporarily until you restart the application.
+The last item is to define a variable name that will be updated with the value.

 Response action definition

-You can add a condition to the action so the action will be executed if all defined conditions are meet.
+You can add a condition to the action so the action will be executed if all defined conditions are met.

-After you define source of the data then choose operator to be used to compare the data.
+After you define the source of the data choose the operator to be used to compare the data.
 It can be one of:

 Contains can operate on strings, whole headers object (contains "content-type") and on JSON objects (contains "property").